dgarijo/Widoco/README.md

 A tutorial explaining the main features of the GUI can be found [here](http://dgarijo.github.io/Widoco/doc/tutorial/)

 ## How to use WIDOCO
-Download all the files of the "JAR" folder into the same folder.
-Then just double click the .jar file.
+Download the latest `.jar` [WIDOCO available release](https://github.com/dgarijo/WIDOCO/releases/latest) (it will be something like `widoco-VERSION-jar-with-dependencies.jar`).
+Then just double click the `.jar` file.

-Now you can execute WIDOCO through the console.
+You may also execute WIDOCO through the command line.
 Usage:
 ```bash
 java -jar widoco-VERSION-jar-with-dependencies.jar [OPTIONS]
 ```